neondatabase/website/content/docs/introduction/billing-azure-marketplace.md

 ## Changing your pricing plan

-To change your Neon pricing plan, you can cancel your current subscription and create a new one.
-However, this approach does not preserve your existing Neon projects.
-If you want to keep your projects while changing plans, please open a [support ticket](https://console.neon.tech/app/projects?modal=support).
-The Neon Support team will help you update your plan and migrate your projects to the new plan.
+Changing your Neon pricing plan requires [creating a new Neon Resource](#create-a-neon-resource) with the desired pricing plan and opening a [support ticket](https://console.neon.tech/app/projects?modal=support) with Neon to have your existing Neon projects transferred to the new Neon Resource — creating a Neon Resources creates an organization in Neon.
+The Neon Support team will transfer your Neon projects from your existing organization to your new Neon organization.
+The plan change process will be improved in a future release.

 ## Enterprise Plan